 It is not required, unless you participate in (and have a signed contract with) a Managed Care Organization (MCO) or Behavioral Health Organization (BHO).
 This lets the MCO or BHO bill for the provider.
 It also allows members to search for a provider who is in that network.

 If we have a new satellite location for our provider, can that be added via the Web Portal?

 A new Provider Enrollment Application will need to be submitted for any new service location.
 In accordance with federal regulations and guidance, providers with multiple service locations (sites) must enroll each service location separately.

-If they do not require approval, within 24 hours.
-If they do, then it depends on how long verification takes, generally 3-5 business days.
+If they do not require approval, updates are effective immediately.
+If they do, then it depends on how long verification takes, generally 3 weeks.

 You may add or update a secondary Specialty; however, a change to Provider Type or Primary Specialty will require a new Provider Enrollment Application.

 If an Individual within a Group leaves the group, where do we update that information?
 Would that be considered a disenrollment?

 If they are just leaving your group, but do not want to end their participation with Health First Colorado, you can just remove them from your list of affiliated providers.